cybercog/php-db-locker/README.md

 - [ ] Do we need handle methods?
 Or leave simple bool for transaction and callback only for session lock
 - [ ] Should wait mode be blocking or non-blocking by default?
-- [ ] Should callback for session lock be at the end of the params?
+- [ ] Should callback for session lock be at the end of the params (after optional ones)?

 ## Introduction